jncraton/retrieval-augmented-generation/readme.md

 Create a chatbot that can answer very basic questions about topics found within the questions.
 This should be accomplished using retrieval-augmented generation as described above.

-Note that current language models are limited in the amount of context that they can handle.
-This limit exists for most current models, and the simple models used here can only handle a few hundred words of context.
-In addition, generation will take longer for longer prompts.
-This means that you should only have one context document supplied for each user question.

-Your application should be able to correctly answer the following questions:

-- Who created Python?
-(Guido van Rossum)
-- How many moons does Saturn have?
-(146)

-Handout code is provided to create a structure for the project.
+Handout code is provided to create a structure for the project in [rag.py](rag.py).
 You should complete the following within the handout code:

 1. Complete the `get_topic` function as described in the function's docstring.
 2. Complete the `create_rag_prompt` function as described in the function's docstring.